aumpierre-unb/InternalFluidFlow.jl/README.md

 ## The InternalFluidFlow Module for Julia

-Internal Fluid Flow provides the following functions:
+InternalFluidFlow provides the following functions:

 - Re2f
 - f2Re